Wilfredo Méndez

-Wilfredo Méndez (born 10 November 1996) is a Puerto Rican professional boxer who has held the WBO mini flyweight title between August 2019 to December 2021.
+Wilfredo Méndez (born 10 November 1996) is a Puerto Rican professional boxer who held the WBO mini flyweight title between August 2019 to December 2021.

-As of September 2021, he was ranked as the fourth best strawweight in the world by TBRB and The Ring.

 Professional career

 Early career

 Méndez made his professional debut against Jean Carlos Molina on July 9, 2016.
 He won the fight by a second-right knockout.
 He won his next eight fights, amassing a professional record of 9-0 after his first two years as a professional.

 Méndez was scheduled to fight Leyman Benavides on March 17, 2018, for the vacant WBA Fedelatin mini flyweight title.
 Benavides won the fight by unanimous decision.
 Méndez rebounded from this loss with a unanimous decision victory against Yenrry Bermudez.

 Méndez was scheduled to fight Axel Aragon Vega on September 28, 2018, for the vacant WBO–NABO mini flyweight title.
 Following a sixth-round knockout of Armando Vazquez in a non-title bout on March 8, 2019, Méndez was scheduled to defend his WBO-NABO title against Janiel Rivera on May 24, 2019.
 He won the fight by split decision.